Chapter 1:

 “Fine, whatever.
 We’re not going to find anything; I want to go on record and say that now, but guess I’ll help.”
 Nicolaus gave in to Vernon’s coercion.

 “Excellent!
 Grab Amala and we’ll start doing some research!”
-Vernon said getting up from his seat.
+Vernon slipping back on his gloves.

 “Okay…wait!
 You saw Amala?”